huggingface/hub-docs/docs/hub/billing.md

 Above the included 1TB (or 1TB per seat) of private storage in PRO and Enterprise Hub, private storage is invoiced at **$25/TB/month**, in 1TB increments.

+Excess storage costs will be billed with the renewal invoices of your PRO or Enterprise Hub subscription.

 ## Compute Services on the Hub

 We also directly provide compute services with [Spaces](./spaces), [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) and the [Serverless Inference API](https://huggingface.co/docs/api-inference/index).